Museums

 Baek In-je House Museum is a museum and cultural heritage site located in the Gahoe-dong neighborhood of Bukchon Hanok Village.
 Dating back over 100 years, the house is one of the finest examples of a modern hanok (traditional Korean house) from the period.
 Though built using traditional styles, the house uses modern techniques of the time including glass windows, doors, and red bricks.

-Click here to read more about Baek In-je House Museum.
+Read more about Baek In-je House Museum

 Bank of Korea Museum

 The Bank of Korea Museum displays various currencies from Korea and from around the world that date all the way back to ancient times up until present day.
 Construction on the building started in November, 1907 and was completed in January, 1912.
+The museum was designed by Japanese architect Tatsuno Kingo, who also designed Tokyo Station in Japan.

-Click here to read more about Bank of Korea Museum.
+Read more about Bank of Korea Museum

 Cheonggyecheon Museum